RiotGames/cinq-collector-aws/README.rst

 Account
 =======

+Update the list of resources that are account wide

-* S3 Buckets for the account
+* S3 Buckets
-* CloudFront Distributions for the account
+* CloudFront Distributions
-* Route53 DNS Zones and their records for the account
+* Route53 DNS Zones and records
-* DNS zones hosted in Route53
-* All resource records for a specific Route53 zone
-* Tags for the zone (returned as a dict)

 =======
 Region